utensils/kotlin-dropwizard/README.md

-# kotlin-dropwizard
-A sample analytics web service with Dropwizard and Kotlin
+# Hello World with Dropwizard and Kotlin